blackberry/OpenNebula-Carina/docs/INSTALL.md

 I. Each service that will use the system should have an OS account on the management VM.
 This account will be used to run the oneenvd that can be accessed from the corresponding account on the OpenNebula server.
+The following describes the steps:

    * sudo useradd -d /home/svc -m svc
    * /bin/su svc